-To elaborate further, there are two social constructs which we are dealing with here, namely the paradigm of colonial knowledge, and the narrative of colonial discourse.
+To elaborate further, there are two social constructs that we are dealing with here, namely the paradigm of colonial knowledge, and the narrative of colonial discourse.
 Couched within the former is the latter.
 Colonial knowledge is the epistemological basis of the classificatory schema, introduced by the British and inspired by Enlightenment and Romanticist thought.
 Nestled within this is the narrative of colonial discourse, which is a form of discourse combining writings literary and academic, and other forms of popular culture.
-Race and ethnicity categories in Malaysia are hence shaped by the colonial knowledge paradigm mentioned above (think "Malay", "Chinese", "Indian" and "others"); while its corresponding narratives are seen in mass media such as television programmes, movies, literary and academic books, as well as cultural platforms such as music, which fall under the aegis of colonial discourse.
-In time, these social constructs, especially its literary component, become naturalised and embedded within decolonised societies.
-These observations had been made already by Shamsul AB (1999) in his paper, Colonial Knowledge and the Construction of Malay and Malayness: Exploring the Literary Component.
+Race and ethnicity categories in Malaysia are hence shaped by the colonial knowledge paradigm mentioned above (think Malay, Chinese, Indian and others); while its corresponding narratives are seen in mass media such as television programmes, movies, literary and academic books, as well as cultural platforms such as music, which fall under the aegis of colonial discourse.
+In time, these social constructs, especially their literary component, become naturalised and embedded within decolonised societies.
+These observations had been made already by Shamsul (1999) in his paper "Colonial knowledge and the construction of Malay and Malayness: Exploring the literary component".

-Finally, the application of a concept in its archaic sense, would likely not be compatible with the social changes industrialisation and post-industrialisation has brought us.
+Finally, the application of a concept in its archaic sense, would likely not be compatible with the social changes industrialisation and post-industrialisation have brought us.
 Given the division of labour and specialisation in society, the shift from Gemeinschaft to Gesellschaft (or mechanical solidarity to organic solidarity), could the common public still see themselves as one single unit?
-Thus a concept which worked fully well in a pre-industrial era might have well been suitable for its epoch, but not for the present day.
-In an era where the Internet of Things and the metaverse is binding human activity and phenomenology together in the cloud, could all individuals be expected to aim for the same goals and live the same lives?
+Thus, a concept which worked fully well in a pre-industrial era might have well been suitable for its epoch, but not for the present day.
+In an era where the Internet of Things and the metaverse are integrating human activity and phenomenology in the cloud, can all individuals be expected to aim for the same goals and lead the same lives?
 As a social experiment, such a project has historically seen failure universally, whenever such attempts to impose regimental behaviour on an entire citizenship has been attempted.